Bone tumor

-A bone tumor is an abnormal growth of tissue in bone, traditionally classified as noncancerous (benign) or cancerous (malignant).
+A bone tumor is an abnormal growth of tissue in bone.
 Cancerous bone tumors usually originate from a cancer in another part of the body such as from lung, breast, thyroid, kidney and prostate.
 There may be a lump, pain, or neurological signs from pressure.
 A bone tumor might present with a pathologic fracture.
 Other symptoms may include fatigue, fever, weight loss, anemia and nausea.
-Sometimes there are no symptoms and the tumour is found when investigating another problem.
+Sometimes there are no symptoms and the tumor is found when investigating another problem.

 Diagnosis is generally by X-ray and other radiological tests such as CT scan, MRI, PET scan and bone scintigraphy.
 Blood tests might include a complete blood count, inflammatory markers, serum electrophoresis, PSA, kidney function and liver function.
 Urine may be tested for Bence Jones protein.
 For confirmation of diagnosis, a biopsy for histological evaluation might be required.

 The most common bone tumor is a non-ossifying fibroma.
-Average five-year survival in the United States after being diagnosed with bone and joint cancer is 67%.
+Average five-year survival in the United States after being diagnosed with bone and joint cancer is 68%.
 The earliest known bone tumor was an osteosarcoma in a foot bone discovered in South Africa, between 1.6 and 1.8 million years ago.